SandipanHaldar/AUV_summer19/smach.md

 We create a top level state machine, and start adding states to it.
 One of the states we add is another state machine:
 The only point to take away from this is that every state machine is also a normal state.
 So you can add a state machine to another state machine in the same way you add a state to a state machine.
 So dealing with userdata is not any different when you deal with hierarchical state machines: the sub state machine specifies input and output keys, and they get remapped when you add the sub state machine to the top level state machine.
 ![pic3](http://wiki.ros.org/smach/Tutorials/Create%20a%20hierarchical%20state%20machine?action=AttachFile&do=get&target=sm_expanded.png)

+## Calling Actions from a State Machine (ROS)
+You could simply call any action from a generic state, but SMACH has specific support to call actions, saving you a lot of code!
+SMACH provides a state class that acts as a proxy to an actionlib action.
+The instantiation of the state takes a topic name, action type, and some policy for generating a goal.
+The possible outcomes of the simple action state are 'succeeded', 'preempted' and 'aborted'.

+Depending on how you get your goal, there are simple and more complex ways to use the simple action state.
+### Goal Messages
+The types of goal messages are given
+* Empty Goal Message
+* Fixed Goal Message
+* Goal from User Data
+* Goal callback
+### Result Message
+* Result Frrom user
+* Result Callback